Little Petra: History

 Archaeologists believe that Little Petra was established in the 1st century CE, when the Nabataean culture was at its peak in the region.
 It was probably a suburb of the larger city to the south, perhaps where its more successful merchants lived, and entertained their visiting counterparts.
 The location may have been chosen because of the nearby older settlement of Beidha, inhabited since the earlier Neolithic era.
 Since investigations of the site have generally focused on the Nabataean and earlier periods, it is not known whether it was still inhabited around the same time Petra was abandoned, in the 7th century.

 For the remainder of the millennium, and much of the next, Little Petra remained unknown to all but the Bedouin nomads who sometimes camped in it or its vicinity.
 Europeans, who could not visit the Arab world under Islamic rule, heard about Petra but were unsure of its existence.
-When Swiss traveler Jacob Burckhardt became the first non local visitor to Petra since Roman times in 1812, he did not venture to its north, or did not write about it.
+When Swiss traveler Jacob Burckhardt became the first nonlocal visitor to Petra since Roman times in 1812, he did not venture to its north, or did not write about it.
 Later global visitors to the region likewise seem to have concentrated on the main Petra site.
 Only in the late 1950s did British archaeologist Diana Kirkbride supplement her excavations at Petra itself with digs in the Beidha area, which included Little Petra, not described as a separate site at the time.
 Those digs continued until 1983, two years before UNESCO inscribed the Petra area, including Beidha and Little Petra, as a World Heritage Site.

 Following that designation, tourism to Petra increased, and spiked upwards again following the 1989 release of Indiana Jones and the Last Crusade, which climaxed with the main characters riding down Petra's Siq to Al-Khazneh, where they found the Holy Grail.
 To assure that this growth benefited the region and did not degrade its archaeological resources, the Petra Regional Authority was created to manage all the resources within a 755 km2 area.
 Beidha and Little Petra, among other satellite sites, were included in the 264 km2 Petra Archaeological Park.
 The village of Umm Sayhoun was built between Wadi Musa and the two sites to house the Bedouin.